upbound/official-providers-ci/docs/integrating-uptest-for-e2e-testing.md

 # Integrating Uptest for End to End Testing

 In this tutorial, we will integrate [uptest](https://github.com/upbound/uptest) to a Github repository to automate end to end testing managed resources.
-While we will use a _provider_ repository as an example, the process will be identical for a configuration repository.
+While we will use a `Provider` repository as an example, the process will be identical for a `Configuration` repository.

 Starting with a provider repository with no end to end testing capability, we will end up having:
 - A make target to locally test examples end to end